-- Creation of a notification registration system through STEO's website where parents, students can sign up to receive notices advising of vehicle delays or cancellations, by an email or text notification. - Upgrading of phone lines to accommodate more incoming and outgoing calls. - Creation of STEO Mobile Website. - Automation of CDSBEO and UCDSB data into MapNet. - Creation of online form for Special Transportation Request .
+- Further enhancements to the notification registration system through STEO's website where parents, students can sign up to receive notices advising of vehicle delays or cancellations, by email, text notification, Twitter and Facebook. - Further upgrading of phone lines to accommodate more incoming and outgoing calls. - Implementation of STEO Mobile Website. - Implementation of the student automation of CDSBEO and UCDSB data into MapNet. - Implementation of online form for Special Transportation Request. - Online form for Incidents and Accidents, Route Audits, GPS Verification, Request for Transportation and Special Needs Transportation. - Internal Disaster Recovery Plan.

-Present tasks we are working on:
+Present tasks being working on: